bgd-labs/static-a-token-v3/README.md

-# Static aToken with liquidity mining
+# WIP: Static aToken with liquidity mining

 ## About